LexGenius: An Expert-Level Benchmark for Large Language Models in Legal General Intelligence: Experiments and Results

 \subsection{With Different Enhanced Methods (RQ4)}

-As shown in Table \ref{tab:five_methods}, the comparison results (more details are in Appendix \ref{five_method_details}) reveal a triple decoupling phenomenon in LLM legal intelligence: \textit{(i)} Scale-performance decoupling shows that the Qwen2.5 series outperforms the Qwen3 series, with legal intelligence exhibiting a non-linear relationship with model size, indicating that domain-specific pretraining, not scale, drives legal abilities. \textit{(ii)} Reasoning paradigm decoupling shows that CoT leads to negative transfer in legal tasks due to deterministic constraints, causing probabilistic exploration and semantic drift in closed-solution tasks. \textit{(iii)} Optimization strategy decoupling shows that supervised fine-tuning benefits weak LLMs but causes catastrophic forgetting in strong ones, while the RAG method reveals the orthogonality of knowledge retrieval and reasoning.
-Only GRPO (reinforcement learning) achieves stable improvement by aligning reward and evaluative capacity.
+As shown in Table \ref{tab:five_methods}, the comparison results (more details see Appendix \ref{five_method_details}) reveal a triple decoupling phenomenon in LLM legal intelligence: \textit{(i)} Scale-performance decoupling shows that legal intelligence exhibits a non-monotonic relationship with model size and family, suggesting that scale alone is insufficient for legal-task performance. \textit{(ii)} Reasoning paradigm decoupling shows that CoT fails to consistently improve over baseline and often underperforms it, indicating a mismatch with the deterministic and constrained nature of legal tasks. \textit{(iii)} Optimization strategy decoupling shows that SFT, RAG, and GRPO yield divergent outcomes across models: SFT and GRPO both improve the other three models but underperform the strongest baseline model (Qwen2.5-7B), while RAG improves only Qwen3 models and harms Qwen2.5 models, suggesting that knowledge retrieval and legal reasoning capacity are not complementary.